 I just don't have the appetite for it.

-And uh anyway, very enlightening.
+And anyway, very enlightening.

 Thanks, Steve Moore, as always.

-Uh I'm just enjoying the fight.
+I'm just enjoying the fight.

 I mean, there's a big brawl that has broken out basically on Wall Street, and it's fun to watch the little guy take on the big guy, and they're actually winning.

-I'm just uh my oh know this.
+I'm just my oh, know this.

-And when the because those stocks are going to get back down to earth, it'll happen sooner than later.
+And when the, because those stocks are going to get back down to earth, it'll happen sooner than later.

 When that happens, depends what their buy-in point was.

-They they could lose massive amounts of money.
+They could lose massive amounts of money.

 And not a game I want to play.